Bathroom Exhaust Fan Making Noise When Off (3 Fixes)

 Why Exhaust Fan Make Noise Even When Off?
 (Explained)

-Condos Use Single Exhaust Duct
+Condos Use Single Exhaust Fan Duct

-Flapper Noise Due to Wind
+Exhaust Fan Flapper Noise Due to Wind

 If it’s windy outside, you might hear some banging noises coming from your exhaust fan when it’s off.
 What mainly causes this is the ‘vent flappers,’ also known as backdraft dampers.